zenecture/neuroflow/README.md

 IO.File.write(net.weights, file)
 ```

-Here, `IO.File.read` will yield an implicit `WeightProvider` from file to construct a net.
+Here, `IO.File.read` yields an implicit `WeightProvider` from file to construct a net.
 After training is done, the weights can be saved back with `IO.File.write`.
 If the desired target is a database,
 you could use `IO.Json.write` to retrieve a raw JSON string and then fire a SQL query with it.